 Class Must Be Coupled With Cleanliness

 Like any other car, vintage cars must also be washed after every use to remove all rash salts and debris from the road.
-Do not use a high pressure spray while washing as it may remove paint from the car’s surface.
-Car owners must pay attention to fenders and the under body while washing.
+Do not use a high-pressure spray while washing as it may remove paint from the car’s surface.
+Car owners must pay attention to fenders and the underbody while washing.

 A Good Car Cover is a Great Investment

-Many people use their classic assets only for special occasions and leave them undisturbed during the other days.
+Many people use their classic assets only for special occasions and leave them undisturbed on the other days.
 This however does not mean the car is safe from rust.
 Soft indoor car covers are best suited for protecting the paint on the surface of the car.
 Combining this with a dehumidifier is the solution to protect the car from rust while it is safely parked in the garage.